Ikigami: The Ultimate Limit: Manga

+A sequel manga series titled Ikigami: Sairin began serialization in Shogakukan's Big Comic magazine on September 10, 2021.
+The series is set to reach the climax of its fifth season on May 24, 2024.
+Shogakukan published its first volume on June 30, 2022.

 Film

 The manga was adapted into a live-action film titled Ikigami in 2008 with Tomoyuki Takimoto as its director.

 Reception

 The manga was nominated for the Angoulême International Comics Festival.
 As of May 2009, it has sold over 1 million copies in Japan.